 \section{Results}

+We now present the comparative performance of all models across the AMi-Br, AtNorM-Br, and AtNorM-MD datasets using balanced accuracy and AUROC as primary metrics.
+The full quantitative results are summarized in Table~\ref{tab:experiments-3}, where we report the mean and standard deviation on the hold-out datasets across five train-validation folds of the training part of AMi-Br.
+To complement the tabulated results, Figure~\ref{fig:myfigure} illustrates the corresponding \ac{ROC} curves for each dataset, comparing baseline models, foundation models with linear probing, and those fine-tuned using \ac{LoRA}.

-On the AMi-Br dataset, the best-performing model was Virchow2 with \ac{LoRA} finetuning, achieving an average balanced accuracy of 0.8135 and an AUROC of 0.9026, outperforming all other models.
-Other LoRA-fine-tuned models such as UNI (0.7952 mean balanced accuracy) and Virchow (0.7878 balanced accuracy) also demonstrated strong performance, significantly improving over their respective linear probing counterparts.
-Among the end-to-end trained baseline models, the \ac{ViT} achieved the highest balanced accuracy (0.7552) and AUROC (0.8634), outperforming both EfficientNetV2 and Swin Transformer.
+On the AMi-Br dataset, the best-performing model in terms of balanced accuracy was Virchow2 with \ac{LoRA} finetuning, achieving an average balanced accuracy of 0.8135 (sensitivity = 0.7511, specificity = 0.8760 of the atypical class).
+While the highest AUROC of 0.9029 was obtained by the Swin Transformer model, Virchow2 closely followed with an AUROC of 0.9026, making it the most balanced performer overall.
+Other LoRA-fine-tuned models such as UNI (0.7952 mean balanced accuracy), Virchow (0.7878 mean balanced accuracy) and H-Optimus-0 (0.7846 mean balanced accuracy) also demonstrated strong performance, significantly improving over their respective linear probing, as demonstrated by the pairwise Wilcoxon signed-rank tests for each test dataset (see Tab. \ref{tab:stat_tests_pvalues}).
+Among the end-to-end fine-tuned baseline models, the Swin Transformer achieved the highest balanced accuracy (0.8052) and AUROC (0.9029), outperforming both EfficientNetV2 and \ac{ViT}.